-Following line for cavity radiation conditions with uniform emissivity and sink temperature:
+Following line for cavity radiation conditions with uniform emissivity and uniform sink temperature:

-• Element number or element set label.
+- Element number or element set label.

 - Radiation flux type label (RxCR).

-- Sink temperature, or, if ENVNODE is active, the sink node.
+- Default sink temperature, or, if ENVNODE is active, the sink node (only used if the view factors sum up to a value smaller than 1).

 - Emissivity.

-Following line for cavity radiation conditions with nonuniform emissivity and sink temperature:
+Following line for cavity radiation conditions with nonuniform emissivity: